digital-ai/release-livedeployments-demo/README.md

 * `host.docker.internal` in `/etc/hosts` pointing to `127.0.0.1`
 * create `secret.xlvals` file and fill in credentials, see `secret.xlvals.example`

-## After Release and Deploy are started

-**IMPORTANT:** After Release and Deploy are started, you need to sync the Deploy event source with the Deploy server.
-1. Navigate to Release
-2. Navigate to folder `Application Demo`
-3. Navigate to `Connections`
-4. Edit `Deploy Status Webhook Event Source` event source
-5. Click `Sync` in the top toolbar

 ## Start & stop

 To start the entire demo, including setup: